MidwintersTomb/rusty-crow/README.md

 Example:

-This was how you started up Rusty Crow via the BlackBird executable:
+If this was how you started up Rusty Crow via the BlackBird executable:

 `./blackbird --username script.kiddie@gmail.com --password howtizwqjnyzgbcr --time 15 --string "library1475"`